suislanchez/openDAW/README.md

 We are committed to transparency and community-driven development.
 The source code for openDAW is available under GPL3.

+**COMING UP TOMORROW!**

 ## Huge Shoutout To The Incredible openDAW Community!

 To everyone who has contributed feedback, reported bugs, suggested improvements, or helped spread the word — thank you!
-Your support is shaping openDAW into something truly powerful.
+Your support is shaping openDAW into something truly powerful!

+Thank you @ccswdavidson, @Chaosmeister, @jeffreylouden, @solsos, @TheRealSyler, @Trinitou, and @xnstad for testing the repositories and identifying issues during the installation of openDAW!

 Special thanks to our [ambassadors](https://opendaw.org/ambassadors), whose dedication and outreach amplify our mission.